Good Earth Farm | ![]() |

 Sweet William.
 This is one of the nicest

 cut flowers of all time.
-Sweet William is generally one of the first flowers to
+Sweet William is one of the first flowers to bloom in

-bloom in the summer and provides stunning bouquets while we are waiting for our
+the summer and provides stunning bouquets while we are waiting for our summer

-summer flowers to come into bloom.
-No matter what season it bloomed, it would
+flowers to come into bloom.
+No matter what season it bloomed, it would be

-be beautiful, with its pink, red, white and lavender.
+beautiful, with its pink, red, white, and lavender.
+This variety, Double

 last for 5 or 10 years.